samy-barrech/Flexible-Job-Shop-Scheduling-Problem/README.md

 first row = 6 jobs and 6 machines 1 machine per operation
 second row: job 1 has 6 operations, the first operation can be processed by 1 machine that is machine 3 with processing time 1.

+## Run the program

+`python main.py path/to/file`

+If path/to/file is omitted, the defautl value is data/test.fjs

 ## Results

 ### Test file